Skip to content

 sudo apt-get install bmap-tools

-Alternatively, you can clone the bmap-tools repository from Github.
-The repository includes a bmaptool symlink in the root that is executable.
+Alternatively, you can clone the bmap-tools repository from Github:

 File examples